-A: The priority deadline for the fall semester is February 1st and for the spring semester is September 1st.
-Students who would like to be considered for institutional scholarships are encouraged to file by the priority deadlines.
+A: The priority deadline for the fall semester is February 1st.
+The final application deadline is April 1st.
+Students who would like to be considered for institutional scholarships are encouraged to file by the priority deadline.

-Applications received after the priority deadlines will be considered under the normal deadlines, April 1st for the fall semester and November 1st for spring semester.
-Please contact the Admissions Office for more information, or see the Graduate Admission website: www.hunter.cuny.edu/graduateadmissions
+Applications received after the priority deadline will be considered under the normal deadlines.
+Please contact the Admissions Office for more information, or see the Graduate Admission website: www.hunter.cuny.edu/graduateadmissions.

-Q: What is the tuition for Hunter College?
+Q: What is the tuition at Hunter College?

-For more information on tuition, fees, and residence restrictions, please see the Hunter College Graduate Catalog, available from the Admissions office, or see the website: www.hunter.cuny.edu/bursar/tuition-fees
+A: For more information on tuition, fees, and residence restrictions, please see the Hunter College Graduate Catalog, available from the Admissions office, or see the website: www.hunter.cuny.edu/bursar/tuition-fees.

 Q: What kind of financial aid is available for Psychology MA students at Hunter?

 A: Some financial aid is available to matriculated students in the form of grants, loans, and work study.
-Aid from most of the major Federal programs is awarded on the basis of financial need.
-This is determined by the Expected Family Contribution formula, based on the amount you and your family are expected to contribute toward your education.
+Aid from most of the major Federal programs are awarded on the basis of financial need.
+This is determined by the Expected Family Contribution formula, which is based on the amount you and your family are expected to contribute toward your education.
 There are sometimes research positions in faculty laboratories for highly qualified students.
-For more information contact the Financial Aid Office or see the website: www.hunter.cuny.edu/finaid
+For more information, contact the Financial Aid Office or visit the website: www.hunter.cuny.edu/finaid.

 Q: I've taken a number of courses at another institution.
 Will those credits transfer to Hunter?